beerobber/osh/README.md

 ## Testing and Deploying
 The JavaScript files are designed to integrate with a Webflow-hosted site.
-Each has a corresponding HTML file to support local testing.
+Each has a corresponding HTML file in the parent directory to support local testing.
 The HTML structure is copied directly from Webflow-generated source, but isn't styled.

 Several `npm` scripts are provided in `package.json` to deploy the JavaScript and database